AlleDev/AlleDev-Alpha/README.md

-# cloud-code
+# demos
-This is an initaliation stage of Project cloud code

-This is a test repo
+This is a pages demo repo of Project Alle Dev